Abnomally/The-Battle-of-Bunker-Hill-by-Max-Seijn/index.md

    By Max seijn

 The Battle of Bunker Hill took place on June 17th, 1775.
 It was a battle between Great Britain and the American colonists.
 It took place in the hills near Charlestown, Massachusetts, which is just across the bay from Boston.
 The battle was a victory for the British in terms of territory gained, but a bloody one.
 They lost over 1,000 men, more than double the number of American casualties.
 For the Americans, it was a major morale-boosting win.
-Even though they lost their position, it proved to them that the British were not, in fact, invincible and could be defeated.
+Even though they lost their position, it proved to them that the British were not in fact, invincible and could be defeated.

 ###### Table of contents